SpaceAppsXploration/simulator-ng/README.md

 simulator-ng
 ===========

+## What's that?

+This a POC app for Chronos Project Platform.

+This is a Python3 [Tornado](https://github.com/tornadoweb/tornado) Web-server to run [sockjs](https://github.com/sockjs/sockjs-client) with [sockjs-tornado](https://github.com/mrjoes/sockjs-tornado).<br/>
+The data is fetched from [Chronos cloudService](https://github.com/SpaceAppsXploration/cloudService) at [http://spacexplore.it](http://www.spacexplore.it).<br/>
+The app is the Angular-js one in /static/app.

+## To Do

+Implementing promises <br/>
+Write uilities' functions to handle controllers' common tasks <br/>
+Fix the pages navigation system (pages should keep selections) <br/>
+Move DOM manipulation from controllers to directives<br/>

+Notes: $routeProvider > resolve can be found in $route.current.locals<br/>
+Use $scope.bind('<mouseevent>') in directives to trigger events

 ## Installation

-py3.3-tornado server

-This is a Python3 [Tornado](https://github.com/tornadoweb/tornado) Web-server to run [sockjs](https://github.com/sockjs/sockjs-client) with [sockjs-tornado](https://github.com/mrjoes/sockjs-tornado)

 You need `npm` and `bower` to install client-side libraries and tests, and `angularjs` itself.